StatelessStudio/SimpleAudioLibrary/README.md

 doxygen
 ```

-You'll see the docs folder, find `index.html`
+You'll see the docs folder appear, find and open `index.html`.